The Box (band): Biography

 They won the 1985 Félix Award for group of the year, and were nominated for the Juno Award for Most Promising Group of the Year at the Juno Awards of 1985.

 1987's Closer Together was the band's most commercially and critically successful album.
-Featuring the hit singles "Ordinary People", "Closer Together" and "Crying Out Loud for Love", the album was certified platinum.
+Featuring the hit singles "Ordinary People", the title track, and "Crying Out Loud for Love", the album was certified platinum.
 Backing vocals on the album were provided by Jordan and Martine St. Clair.
 The band's biggest hit, "Closer Together", was originally commissioned for a fundraiser for an anti-leukemia foundation.

 The band received a Juno nomination for Group of the Year at the Juno Awards of 1987, and won the Félix Awards for Anglophone Group of the Year, Anglophone Single of the Year and Video of the Year.
 In 1988, they won the Rock Express reader poll for Best Canadian Group and Best Canadian Album.

 After touring for more than eighteen months, the band took six months off to recover before returning with 1990's The Pleasure and the Pain, produced by Martin Rushent.
 That album was a commercial disappointment; Pisapia attributed this in part to the band's position as francophones who were performing in English instead of French, causing their fans in Quebec to turn against them in the increasingly polarized climate of the Meech Lake era, and to the album having represented a compromise between his musical vision and label pressures to make a mainstream rock album that could break them into the United States.

 Pisapia also later asserted that the nearly two years of constant touring between Closer Together and The Pleasure and the Pain left the band burnt out and exhausted, and he was further annoyed when the label forced the band to appear as an opening act for Sinéad O'Connor's Canadian concert dates to promote I Do Not Want What I Haven't Got in 1990, even though they were already a headlining act in their own right.

 The Box disbanded in 1992 after releasing the greatest hits compilation A Decade of Box Music.